lbatschelet/GeoRoughness-Tool/README.md

 Before you begin, ensure that your system meets the following requirements:
 - **Python 3.12 or later**: The software is built to run with Python 3.12 and above.
-- **pip**: Python's package installer, used to install the DEM Roughness Calculator.
+- **pip**: Python's package installer, used to install the GeoRoughness Tool.

 ### Step-by-Step Installation